onema/kt-robots/README.md

 <summary>Deploy lambda functions and server</summary>

 ### Deploy using CloudFormation and the Serverless Framework
-From the command line use `gradlew` to run the `deployRobots` task:
+From the command line use `gradlew` to run the `deploy-robots` task:
 ```bash
 ./gradlew deploy-robots
 ```